peoray/peoray/README.md

 - 👯 I’m looking to collaborate on impactful OSS projects
 - :writing_hand: Blog about my experiences and stuff I learn about at [peoray.dev](https://peoray.dev)
-- 💬 Ask me about TailwindCSS, JavaScript, Vue, MongoDB
+- 💬 Ask me about TailwindCSS, JavaScript, Vue, Vue Chakra UI, Nuxt, MongoDB
 - 📫 How to reach me: [peoray_](twitter.com/peoray_)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have never watched an anime